gitMatGaj/SwimWorld/README.md

 - see the list of users

-- add new admin
+- add new admin (default password "firmowe")

-- grant common users admin status (default password "firmowe")
+- grant common users admin status

 - delete users

+- update users
 # The technologies that I used:
 - Java
 - Spring Framework/MVC/Security